desktop/desktop/docs/process/issue-triage.md

 from the person reporting the problem.
 If it isn't a simple misunderstanding about the steps to reproduce the problem, then we should label it `more-information-needed` as well and follow that process.

-Incoming issues should be grouped into one of these buckets:

 ## Bugs